As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you have seen the movie Jurassic Park, you may remember a scene featuring one of the most common types of true-form fossils – amber.

-Amber fossils are made of tree resin that typically encapsulate an insect.
+Amber fossils are made of tree resin that typically encapsulates an insect.
 The resin then hardens, and the insect’s pure form remains throughout time.

 Clearly, true-form fossils are of great use to scientists.
 These fossils reveal what a past organism looked like in real life.
 This provides a much more direct study of a species rather than relying on indirect evidence.